Learn overall Japanese (all 4 skills reading, writing, listening and speaking).

 |Total||16,425 JPY||55,900JPY||186,500 JPY||420,000JPY||763,000JPY|

-You must apply 6 months before for long-term courses; due to student visa immigration processes.
+You must apply at least 5 months before the major start date to study 6 months or longer; due to student visa immigration processes.
 We can guide you through this.

 Please inquire for personal guidance on starting terms, durations and requirements, as it depends on the individual.